automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rhoetosaurus.md

 # Rhoetosaurus
-## Description: A medium-sized sauropod from Down Under.
+## A medium-sized sauropod from Down Under.